June 2025 Gaza Freedom Flotilla: To voyage

 The Israeli Foreign Ministry called the vessel a "selfie yacht of celebrities", and characterized the mission as a "stunt" and called Thunberg an "antisemite".
 On 4 June, the Israel Defense Forces (IDF) told The Jerusalem Post that the vessel would not be allowed to dock in Gaza.
 On 9 June, Defense Minister Israel Katz reiterated this:

 I have instructed the IDF to act to prevent the 'Madeleine' hate flotilla from reaching the shores of Gaza - and to take whatever measures are necessary to that end.
 To the antisemitic Greta and her fellow Hamas propaganda spokespeople, I say clearly: You should turn back - because you will not reach Gaza.

 On 2 June, UN experts called for safe passage for the Madleen.
 Ireland's deputy prime minister and foreign affairs minister, Simon Harris, referred to the vessel Madleen as "an incredible effort to get food and medicine to the starving people of Gaza"; British Member of Parliament Jeremy Corbyn also expressed his support for the voyage.
 U.S. Senator Lindsey Graham wrote on Twitter, "Hope Greta and her friends can swim!"
 This was perceived as threatening military action against the vessel.
 Graham's comment was criticised by journalist Mehdi Hasan as "sociopathic, unhinged, and criminal".
+In June, The Telegraph and The Times reported that Zaher Birawi, an activist involved in organizing aid flotillas to Gaza, had been previously designated a "Hamas operative" by Israel.
+According to Le Figaro, there is little evidence for this accusation.
+In 2021, Birawi was awarded financial compensation after suing World-Check, a background checking database that had falsely categorized him as a terrorist.